Computable randomness and betting for computable probability spaces: Endomorphism randomness

 \section{Endomorphism randomness}

-The generalization of Kolmogorov-Loveland randomness given in the last section was, in some respects, not very satisfying.
-In particular, the definition of Kolmogorov-Loveland randomness on $(2^{\omega},\lambda)$ assumes each event being bet on is independent of all the previous events, and further has conditional probability $1/2$.
-Therefore, at the ``end'' of the gambling session, regardless of how much the gambler has won or lost, he knows what $x$ is up to a measure-zero set (where $x$ is the string being bet on).
+The generalization of Kol\-mo\-go\-rov-Love\-land randomness given in the last section was, in some respects, not very satisfying.
+In particular, the definition of Kol\-mo\-go\-rov-Love\-land randomness with respect to $(2^{\omega},\lambda)$ assumes each event being bet on is independent of all the previous events, and further has conditional probability $1/2$.
+Therefore, at the ``end'' of the gambling session, regardless of how much the gambler has won or lost, he knows what $x$ is up to a measure-zero set (where $x$ is the sequence being bet on).
 This is in contrast to the universal betting strategy given in the proof of Theorem~\ref{thm:Betting-random-is-ML} (see Remark~\ref{rem:universal-strategy}), which only narrows $x$ down to a positive measure set when $x$ is Martin-Löf random.

-In this section, I now give a new type of randomness which behaves more like Kolmogorov-Loveland randomness.
+In this section, I now give a new type of randomness which behaves more like Kol\-mo\-go\-rov-Love\-land randomness.
 This randomness notion can be defined using both morphisms and betting strategies. \begin{defn} Let $(\mathcal{X},\mu)$ be a computable probability space.
 An \noun{endomorphism} on $(\mathcal{X},\mu)$ is a morphism from $(\mathcal{X},\mu)$ to itself.
-Say $x\in\mathcal{X}$ is \noun{endomorphism random} if for all endomorphisms $T\colon(\mathcal{X},\mu)\rightarrow(\mathcal{X},\mu)$, we have that $T(x)$ is computably random. \end{defn} Notice the above definition is the same as that given in Corollary\,\ref{cor:char_of_ML_randomness}~(4), except that ``morphism'' is replaced with ``endomorphism''.
+Say $x\in\mathcal{X}$ is \noun{endomorphism random} if for all endomorphisms $T\colon(\mathcal{X},\mu)\rightarrow(\mathcal{X},\mu)$, we have that $T(x)$ is computably random. \end{defn} Notice the above definition is the same as that given in Corollary~\ref{cor:char_of_ML_randomness}\,(4), except that ``morphism'' is replaced with ``endomorphism''.